Joe Wright (basketball)

 Joseph Eugene Wright (born April 1, 1963) is an American former professional basketball player.
 Wright holds the single season scoring record in the Úrvalsdeild karla when he averaged 46.6 points per game during the 1992–1993 season.
 In 1992 he set the single game scoring record in the Korisliiga when he scored 79 points.

 College career

-Wright played college basketball for Kansas State University.
+Wright began his college basketball career with State Fair Community College before transferring to Kansas State University in 1984.
 On January 23, 1985, he made 11 of 11 field goals against Oklahoma State, setting a Big 8 Conference record.
 Wright was named Big 8 Player of the Week in both 1985 and 1986.

 Club career

 Wright started his professional career in Austria in 1988.
 He played in Germany before signing with Turun NMKY in Finland in 1991.